oleystack/event/README.md

 })
 ```

-2️⃣ Wrap the tree with the EventProvider
+2️⃣ Wrap your components in EventProvider
 ```jsx
 const App = () => (
   <EventProvider>